-It consists of coils used to convert the mechanical energy from the turbine into electrical energy which then is transmitted to consumers and distribution by transformers.
+It consists of coils used to convert the turbine’s mechanical energy into electrical energy, transmitted to consumers, and distributed by transformers.

-Firstly, it’s the main component of the plant; it’s a cylindrical shape where the heavy isotope uranium is used as a nuclear fuel.
+Firstly, it’s the plant’s main component; it’s a cylindrical shape where the heavy isotope uranium is used as a nuclear fuel.

-Also, this reactor is enclosed by reactor core; the reflector; and thermal shielding which makes the ability to control the chain reaction in the reactor is high.
+Also, this reactor is enclosed by a reactor core; the reflector and thermal shielding, which can control the chain reaction in the reactor, is high.

-Additionally, the nuclear reactor consists of fuel rods of uranium which are made of the fission materials and released a large amount of energy.
+Additionally, the nuclear reactor consists of uranium fuel rods made of the fission materials and a release of a large amount of energy.

-A moderator that maintains the chain reaction works by releasing the neutrons in a suitable manner before mixing with fissile materials, and control rods which made of boron-10 and cadmium.
+A moderator that maintains the chain reaction works by suitably releasing the neutrons before mixing with fissile materials and control rods made of boron-10 and cadmium.

 There are mainly three types of nuclear reactors which are:

-Firstly, civilian reactors: which usually used to generate energy for electricity and sometimes generating steam for district heating.
+Firstly, civilian reactors: Usually used to generate energy for electricity and sometimes to generate steam for district heating.

-Secondly, military reactors: which create materials used in nuclear weapons.
+Secondly, military reactors: Used to create materials in nuclear weapons.

-Thirdly, research reactors: it produces radioisotopes which used to develop weapons or energy production technology and for training purposes; nuclear physics experimentation; and for producing radioisotopes for medicine or research.
+Thirdly, research reactors: It produces radioisotopes used to develop weapons or energy production technology and for training purposes; nuclear physics experimentation; and for producing radioisotopes for medicine or research.

 And these types of reactors can also be classified according to the design:

-It’s the most used type in the world which uses enriched uranium in an oxide form as nuclear fuel.
-This is used to heat up the water in the reactor under a high pressure to become steam and drives the turbine connected to the electric generator which generates the electric power.
+It’s the most used type globally, which uses enriched uranium in an oxide form as nuclear fuel.
+This is used to heat the water in the reactor under a high pressure to become steam and drives the turbine connected to the electric generator, which generates the electric power.

-It’s a frequently used type that also uses the enriched uranium to heat up the water in the reactor until it boils into steam to spin the turbine which in turn drives the generator to produce electricity.
+It’s a frequently used type that also uses the enriched uranium to heat the water in the reactor until it boils into steam to spin the turbine, which drives the generator to produce electricity.

 It uses the high-pressure heavy water as a refrigerant and as a neutron moderator.

-Similarly, the reactor core contains a tank with the moderator with heavy water which is used to cool the fuel under high pressure.
+Similarly, the reactor core contains a tank with the moderator with heavy water used to cool the fuel under high pressure.

 Here, we use graphite as a moderator of neutrons and carbon dioxide as a refrigerant in the gaseous state.